apache/spark/docs/apache-airflow/best-practices.rst

 ---------

 You should avoid usage of Variables outside an operator's ``execute()`` method or Jinja templates if possible, as Variables create a connection to metadata DB of Airflow to fetch the value, which can slow down parsing and place extra load on the DB.

 Airflow parses all the DAGs in the background at a specific period.
-The default period is set using ``processor_poll_interval`` config, which is by default 1 second.
+The default period is set using the ``processor_poll_interval`` config, which is 1 second by default.
 During parsing, Airflow creates a new connection to the metadata DB for each DAG.
 This can result in a lot of open connections.

 The best way of using variables is via a Jinja template, which will delay reading the value until the task execution.
 The template syntax to do this is:

 .. code-block::